ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 #### Client Usage Guidance on Filtered Users:

-The client application should either parse the markdown string and get the user ID URLs that matches the [markdown string of `@mention`](#2-markdown-format) or utilizes the `mentioned-users` read-only property from the editor to identify what are all the mentioned users in the markdown string.
+The client application should either parse the markdown string and get the user URLs that matches the [markdown string of `@mention`](#2-markdown-format) to identify what are all the mentioned users or utilizes the `mentioned-users` read-only property in `nimble-rich-text-mention-users` that stores the URL of the mentioned users in an array while creating a comment or adding a description in the editor to identify the mentioned users in the markdown string.
 Once all the user IDs are identified, it is enough to provide the user details only for the identified users through the `nimble-mapping-mention-user`.
-For example, if the markdown string contains only two `@mention` users namely 'Bob Jones' and 'Alice Smith', it is necessary to include only
-`nimble-mapping-mention-user` only for 'Bob Jones' and 'Alice Smith'.
+For example, if the markdown string contains only two `@mention` users namely 'Bob Jones' and 'Alice Smith', it is enough to include only `nimble-mapping-mention-user` for 'Bob Jones' and 'Alice Smith' within `nimble-rich-text-mention-users`.

 ### API

-The following configuration and UI elements are employed to associate user ID URLs with names, and then present the corresponding mention nodes within the `nimble-rich-text-viewer`.
+The following configuration and UI elements are employed to associate user URLs with names, and then present the corresponding mention nodes within the `nimble-rich-text-viewer`.
 The viewer similarly makes use of the shared components, thus linking it to the above sections for the details.

 1. [User mention element (Non-visible configuration element)](#user-mention-element-non-visible-configuration-element)